 Traditionally, okra has found use in various cultures for its perceived health benefits.
 It is thought to regulate blood sugar, aid in digestive health, and offer relief from conditions like constipation (Abdul Razis et al., 2013).
 Being heat-tolerant and drought-resistant, okra is well-suited for cultivation in hot and dry climates.
 Its short growing cycle and high yield potential make it a crucial cash crop for small-scale farmers in many developing nations (Patil et al., 2017).

 Phosphorus, an essential macronutrient, plays a vital role in various plant physiological processes such as photosynthesis, energy transfer, and nucleic acid synthesis (Raghothama, 1999).
 It is crucial for root development, flowering, and fruiting (Schachtman et al.,1998).
-Phosphorus deficiency in okra can lead to reduced root growth, delayed flowering, and poor fruit formation, impacting fruit yield and quality (Zhang et al., 2016).
+Phosphorus deficiency in okra can lead to reduced root growth, delayed flowering, and poor fruit formation, impacting fruit yield and quality (Zhang et al., 2016; Patel at al., 2024 ).
 Ahmad and Tallock (1964) observed a 75 percent yield increase with phosphorus application at 56 kg ha-1, highlighting its importance in fruiting development.

 Referred to as "the life key," phosphorus plays a critical role in numerous physiological processes.
-Achieving high-quality okra green fruit yields necessitates the right fertilizer amounts, with phosphorus fertilizer holding significance in this context.
+Achieving high-quality okra green fruit yields necessitates the right fertilizer amounts, with phosphorus fertilizer holding significance in this context(Kumari et al., 2025).
 Despite varying outcomes in research reports, understanding the specific impact of phosphorus levels on okra's growth is crucial for tailoring nutrient management practices.
 This becomes especially important amid increasing global demand for nutritious and sustainable food sources.

-In recent years, sustainability and resource conservation have raised concerns about the environmental impact of chemical fertilizer (nutrient) management (Syers et al., 2008).
-Phosphorus has gained attention due to its limited availability in soils and tendency to pollute water (Cordell et al., 2009).
+In recent years, Increasing focus on sustainability has raised serious concerns about the long-term effects of chemical fertilizer application on soil fertility and environmental integrity.(Ingle et al., 2024; Pradhan et al., 2025) (Syers et al., 2008).
+Due to its limited soil availability and potential for environmental runoff, phosphorus management requires optimization (Cordell et al., 2009;.
 Understanding the relation between okra growth and phosphorus levels can help increase agricultural yield while reducing the adverse environmental impacts.
 In order to support sustainable agricultural practices, this study intends to investigate the effects of varying phosphorus levels on growth attributes and productivity of okra.
 Besides, the study aims to find out a suitable combination phosphorus and okra variety for ensuring higher yield of the crop, which could ultimately help the growers.

 2. material and methods